 In contrast, companies that are part of the Integrated Production System, including AOB, support their contracted grower base by providing stability, technical assistance, and fair purchasing conditions, contributing to the long-term sustainability of tobacco farming.
-The presence of unregulated actors not only tobacco industry has been the result of investments in grower education.
+The presence of unregulated actors not only been the result of investments in grower education.